 In addition to standard metadata, AIFF files can also include application-specific data, such as looping points for use in audio production software.
 This makes AIFF particularly well-suited for use in music production, sound design, and other professional audio applications where such features are essential.

-WAV: It is Simpler, But Sufficient
+WAV: It is simpler, but sufficient

 WAV files also support metadata, but the options are generally more limited compared to AIFF.
 While you can include basic metadata like track titles and artist names, WAV files do not offer the same level of flexibility as AIFF when it comes to adding custom or extensive metadata.
 However, for many users, particularly those who are distributing audio files or working in simpler environments, the metadata capabilities of WAV are more than sufficient.